Launching RC Gliders

 Image property of rcaerotowing.com.

 This is a similar method of launching rc gliders to a bungee launch, in that the glider is taken up by a long line.
-The difference is that the line is reeled in by a powerful winch, typically operated by a pedal switch at the pilot's feet.
+The difference is that the line is reeled in by a powerful electric winch, typically operated by a pedal switch at the pilot's feet and powered by a 12v car battery or similar.

 Winch launching is easily done by a single pilot but, like a bungee, a good length of space is needed to lay out and set up the winch.